Why F.Y.E. Motorsports Was

 Series (DDS), 600 Racing's Legend Series, the United States Auto Club

-(USAC), the Barnett Modified Series as well as countless Dirt Track
+(USAC), the Barnett Modified Series (BRA) as well as countless Dirt Track

 events across the United States.